-- offers an extraordinary, fun-packed day out for all the family.
 From steam engines to intestines, this exciting museum has over 200 hands-on displays on science and technology from the past, present and future.
 This includes the state-of-the-art Planetarium, where you can tour the night sky and fly through the galaxy without stepping a foot outside!

 Birmingham Museum and Gallery (14 miles)

 They offer a series of family oriented galleries and displays, with additional family and kids' activities every weekend on a drop in basis.

 Sudbury Hall and Museum of Childhood (15 miles)

 Explore the delights of 17th-century craftsmanship, featuring exquisite plasterwork, wood carvings and classical story-based murals.
 Then be a chimney sweep, a scullion or a Victorian pupil, and be captivated by archive film, interactives and displays.